| |

 •

-Photo at right: First Lt.
+Photo above right: First Lt.
 Thomas

 G. Bruce after the Battle of Ocotal, July